-KMO hosted the 11th IAGA Workshop on Geomagnetic Observatory Instruments, Data Acquisition and Processing on Nov.9-17, 2004 (Okada et al., 2005).
-The measurement session was held at Kakioka and the scientific session was held at Tsukuba, a nearby city where Meteorological Research Institute of JMA is situated (Fig.30).
-147 Participants came from 32 countries.
+KMO hosted the 11th IAGA Workshop on Geomagnetic Observatory Instruments, Data Acquisition and Processing on 9-17 November 2004 (Okada et al., 2005).
+The measurement session was held at Kakioka, and the scientific session was held at Tsukuba, a nearby city where the Meteorological Research Institute of the JMA is situated (Fig. 30); 147 participants came from 32 countries.